ValdekGreen/bcdns/BLACKPAPER.md

 Header consists of:

-* name, rather zone that endpoint

 * emmitter, the hostname that changed a zone

 * revision, a GMT+0 time and date to minute

 * type, a symbol that signals about contents message

+Name of the zone is derived from URL, but functions that casting the package have need of name to hash

 All fields are distrected by ':'